andreascaglioni/python-project-template/docs/docs_github.rst

 - If builds fail due to missing packages, ensure :file:`pyproject.toml` contains the correct ``docs`` extras and that ``pip install -e ".[docs]"`` succeeds.
 - If the site does not appear after the workflow succeeds, check Settings → Pages to ensure the site is not blocked by organization policy.

-That's it — the workflow will publish your Sphinx docs automatically when you push to ``main``.
+The workflow will attempt to publish your Sphinx docs automatically when you push to ``main``.